NETWAYS/foreman-training/plugins/02_templates.md

 * Install the Foreman Plugin Templates using the foreman-installer
 * Change settings to import from the current repository
-* Run the synchronisation job (using UI, with Rake job or an API call)
+* Run the synchronization job (using UI, with Rake job or an API call)

 #### Expected result: